Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 How to Do a Proper Patch Test

-Apply a tiny amount behind your ear or inside your forearm.
+Rub on a minuscule quantity behind your ear or inside the forearm.
 Wait 24 hours.
-If your skin shows no irritation, you’re all set!
+If your skin does not react with irritation, you are good to go!

 Conclusion